Silver Eagle Peak

 Silver Eagle Peak is a 6241 ft mountain summit located 7.7 mi southeast of Skykomish, in eastern King County of Washington state.
-It's part of the Cascade Range, and is situated in the Alpine Lakes Wilderness, on land managed by Mount Baker-Snoqualmie National Forest.
+It is part of the Cascade Range, and is situated in the Alpine Lakes Wilderness, on land managed by Mount Baker-Snoqualmie National Forest.
 Precipitation runoff from this mountain drains into tributaries of the Foss River.
 This peak is set on the divide between the east and west forks of Foss River.
 Malachite Peak is set 2.6 mi to the west-northwest, and the nearest higher neighbor is Bald Eagle Peak, 1.1 mi to the northeast.
 Bald Eagle Lake lies in a cirque midway between Silver Eagle and Bald Eagle.
 The first ascent of this peak was made in 1934 by Hermann Ulrichs and three companions.
-This mountain's name was officially adopted September 8, 1988, by the U.S. Board on Geographic Names.
+This mountain's toponym was officially adopted September 8, 1988, by the U.S. Board on Geographic Names.
 Some older maps will have this peak erroneously labeled as Bald Eagle Peak.

 Climate

 Bald Eagle Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
+Weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
 As fronts approach, they are forced upward by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades (Orographic lift).
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-The months July through September offer the most favorable weather for viewing or climbing this peak.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+The months of July through September offer the most favorable weather for viewing or climbing this peak.